Jugal-Chanda/Club-Event-Management-System/README.md

 		</ul>
 	</li>
 	<li>
-	The clubs can open an event in this system and manage the event through this system properly by following this ways
+	The clubs can open an event in this system and manage the event through this system properly by following this way
 	<ul>
 		<li>They can create an event in this platform.</li>
-		<li>They can take register of students who are interested to participate this event.</li>
+		<li>They can take register of students who are interested to participate this event</li>
 		<li>They can send SMS or mail to the students by using this system.</li>
-		<li>They can manage all of student information by this system and they can download student information from this system </li>
+		<li>They can manage all of student information by this system and they can download student information from this system.</li>
 		<li>They can make certificate for the students through this system.
 For this we give some template of certificate.
 They need to use one of them for make certificate.
-They also print this certificate if this device where system is running is connected to a printer.</li>
+They also print this certificate if this device where the system is running is connected to a printer.</li>
 	</ul>
 	</li>
-	<li>Students can see all of the events and can also see the details of this event and they can register them for participating a particular event.</li>
+	<li>Students can see all of the events and can also see the details of this event and they can register them for participating a particular event./li>
 	<li>The main admin is university authority.
-They can create a club, add executive member of a club, remove an executive from a club and update news and notices and academic calendar of university.</li>
+They can create a club, add an executive member of a club, remove an executive from a club and update news and notices and academic calendar of the university.</li>

 </ol>

 <h3>Non-Functional Requirements:</h3>
 <ol>
-	<li>The system will have strong security.</li>
+	<li>The system has strong security.</li>
-	<li>The system will manage all the student information squirrely and must verify the students who are come from a university who are form a particular university.</li>
+	<li>The system manages all the student information squirrely and must verify the students who are come from a university who are form a particular university.</li>
-	<li>The system will manage the payment issues perfectly.</li>
+	<li>The system manages the payment issues perfectly.</li>
-	<li>The system will be user friendly.</li>
+	<li>The system is user friendly.</li>
 </ol>
 <h3>2.3 User Classes and Characteristics</h3>
 There are three Character of use: